NFL Players Inc.: Background

 NFL Players Inc. was created as the for profit marketing subsidiary of the National Football League Players Association, or NFLPA.
 Its stated goal is helping players in the National Football League use their commercial licensing rights to secure marketing and business opportunities.
 When players enter the NFL and sign their contract, they also sign a group licensing agreement with the NFLPA, which enables NFL Players Inc. to commercially market them as a group.
 NFL Players Inc. uses these rights through licensing and sponsorship deals with corporate business partners to generate revenue.

 NFL Players Inc. has an exclusive agreement with the NFL which enables the NFL to utilize and grant group player rights to NFL sponsors.
 Active NFL players retain the ability to make their own individual endorsement deals, though deals involving six or more players must go through NFL Players Inc. as a result of its group licensing rights.

 NFL Players Inc. grants more than 65 consumer product licensees the rights to use players' names, numbers, likenesses, and images for use in trading cards, collectibles, video games, fantasy football, apparel, and other online and retail products and services.
 Royalty revenue from such deals is split amongst individual players involved in the deals and the union.
 Approximately 2,000 NFL players are licensed by NFL Players Inc. each year.

 Leadership

 Pat Allen was the first chief operating officer and executive vice-president of NFL Players Inc. and she retired in October 2006; she was replaced by Andrew Feffer.
 Also in 2006, Doug Allen resigned as President of NFL Players Inc. to take the position of executive director of the Screen Actors Guild.
 Feffer resigned from NFL Players Inc. in 2009 and was replaced by Keith Gordon, who at the time was NFL Players Inc. vice president.
 As of 2013, Gordon continued to hold the position of NFL Players Inc. president.
-Ahmad Nassar is the current President of the NFL Players Inc. and has been in that position since February 2, 2015.
-Nassar previously served as the Executive Vice President of Business Affairs and General Counsel of the NFL Players, Inc.
+From 2015 to 2019, Ahmad Nassar was the president of the NFL Players Inc. Nassar previously served as the Executive Vice President of Business Affairs and General Counsel of the NFL Players, Inc. Following Nassar's departure in 2019 to serve as CEO of OneTeam Partners, Steve Scebelo was promoted to the role of president and held the position until 2024.

+Matt Curtin was appointed as the current president of NFL Players Inc. in March 2024.